 We’ve given you some email list-building tips.
 This is a much bigger topic and warrants its own post.

-And we’ve described some ideas and approaches to the content that you should share to have an engaged, active email list.
+We’ve also described some ideas and approaches to the content that you should share to create an engaged, active email list.

 Source: A version of this content was first published on guywhoknowsaguy.com